-- /etc/network/interfaces Stores information about your computers' network interfaces. - Task 15.
-From the above set of files, what is your: DNS server? host name?
-IP address?
+Task 18.
+From the above set of files, what is your: DNS server(s)? host name?

-11 Automatic IP Address Configuration
+12 Automatic IP Address Configuration

-11.1 How Does It Work?
+12.1 How Does It Work?

 When an operating system is installed on a computer and the computer first setup (by, for example, the network administrator), the IP address and other relevant network information (such as DNS servers, subnet mask) can be manually entered.
 In Ubuntu, commands like ifconfig can be used to do this.